What Is a Lookbook? Examples and How to Make One

 Can I make a lookbook without professional photography?

 Yes, though photography quality strongly affects perception.
-Styled flat-lays, phone-shot scenes with good natural light, and AI-enhanced product shots can produce a credible lookbook for smaller brands or capsule collections.
+Styled flat-lays, phone-shot scenes with good natural light, and carefully edited product shots can produce a credible lookbook for smaller brands or capsule collections.

 What software do fashion brands use for lookbooks?